jramos0/sovereign-university-data/courses/lqn202/en.md

 all question ar on the typescript. we don't have them text files.

-Copyright: CC BY SA from Blockstream Liquid
+Copyright- CC BY SA from Blockstream Liquid

 ---